 Phase One: Control the Dust

 Six-mil polyethylene (poly) plastic and duct tape are a remodeler’s best friends when it comes to catching and controlling dust.
 Meticulous use of them at this stage greatly simplifies cleanup later.

-Spread poly over the floor and completely seal the edges with duct tape (Photo 1), especially if you have wall-to-wall carpet.
-Once lead dust gets into carpet, it’s virtually impossible to get out.
+Spread poly over the floor and completely seal the edges with duct tape, especially if you have wall-to-wall carpet.
+Once lead dust gets into the carpet, it’s virtually impossible to get out.
+You could tape the poly to the baseboards, but be aware that it might pull off the paint when you remove it.
 If you’re working in a small area, say around a single window, poly and tape an area at least 5 ft. beyond the edges of your work zone.

 Remove area rugs and as much furniture as possible.
-Turn off the furnace blower and seal registers with poly and tape so dust can’t get in them.
+Turn off the furnace blower and seal registers with poly and tape so dust can’t get in them during lead paint removal.
 In addition, keep windows closed so the dust doesn’t blow around.
-And send any toddlers and pets off to the neighbor’s so they don’t come barging in.
+And send any toddlers and pets off to the neighbor’s so they don’t come barging in

 When you’re working outdoors, extend the poly at least 10 ft. beyond each side of the work area and 10 ft. out from the house.
 Add 5 ft. to those distances if you’re working on the second floor.
 And avoid working on breezy days.

 Wear a long-sleeved shirt, long pants, rubber gloves and washable shoes.
 When you’re finished, launder it all in a separate load.